guidanoli/forge-gas-report-to-lua/README.md

 # LGRP - Lua Gas Report Parser

-Parses Gas Reports in different formats and outputs a Lua table in the same format.
-This format can be later used by other tools to produce diffs or other analysis.
+Parses gas reports in different formats and outputs a Lua table in the same format.
+These Lua tables can be later used to produce diffs and other analysis.

 ## Dependencies